 JA=f JAma L2

-For embryos (WB > 0) and under ad libitum feeding f = 1.
+for embryos (WB > 0) and for larvae under ad libitum feeding f = 1.
 The differential equation for change in egg buffer over time is –JA.
 Within the somatic branch, which does not change with life stage, a flux to maintenance (JM) is prioritized while the remainder goes to the flux for structure (JV) with a conversion efficiency yVA.
 The maintenance flux is the product of volume and the parameter for the volume-specific cost for maintenance (JvM):

 JV=yVA κ JA-JM